If you already hold a degree and are looking to qualify as a mental health nurse, find out more about our MSc Nursing (Mental Health).

 First class facilities in Derby and Chesterfield

-You can take this course at our Derby Campus or our new Chesterfield Campus.
-Both offer outstanding learning environments including clinical skills suites built to professional standards, with replica wards, counselling rooms and treatment rooms fully equipped with the latest resources.
+You can take this course at our main Derby Campus or our new Chesterfield site.
+Both offer outstanding facilities, including clinical skills suites built to professional standards, with replica wards, counselling rooms and treatment rooms fully equipped with the latest resources.

-An exciting new addition is a state-of-the-art Immersive Suite which creates a simulated environment through innovative technology, virtual reality, interactive 3D graphics and audio content.
+An exciting new addition to the facilities is the state-of-the-art Immersive Suite which creates a simulated environment through innovative technology, virtual reality, interactive 3D graphics and audio content.
 The first university facility of its kind outside London, the suite replicates different scenarios in health care settings so that you can ‘learn by doing’.

 Rich and varied learning experiences